<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 The topics measured in the Index are split into positive and negative mentions, and outline what residents are talking about across the multifamily industry.

-We’ll use this data to explore how you can leverage what residents are saying, specifically about maintenance, to enhance your community’s online reputation and increase retention.
+We’ll use this data to explore how you can track what residents are saying, specifically about maintenance, to enhance your community’s reputation and increase retention.
+Feedback on maintenance departments is also a frequent focus of multifamily resident surveys

 Lifecycle Maintenance